Kelli Valade: Tenure at Brinker

-As Brinker's president, she created the brand strategy and direction and oversaw all executive leadership functions for 1,600 restaurants, 75,000 staff and $3 billion in annual revenues.
-Additionally, she grew average annual restaurant volumes from $2.8 million to $3.1 million in 18 months and introduced a "3 for $10" value menu platform, leveraging Chili's core equities, driving immediate and sustaining traffic improvement of 8%.

 During her time as Chili's COO, Valade implemented the "Best Life" wellbeing platform with programs tied to improving team members’ career, social, financial, community and physical wellbeing, achieving all-time high team engagement scores.

 Non-profit

 Valade is on the board of directors of the Women's Foodservice Forum, an organization that is accelerating the advancement of women leaders.
+In January 2026, Valade was named CEO of the Women's Foodservice Forum, succeeding Therese Gearhart.
 Additionally, she is on the board of Shelton School, an organization focused on improving the education of individuals with learning differences.